-The Group's audit reports for the years ended 31 December 2012, 2013 and 2014 and review reports for the three months ended 31 March 2014 and 2015 were qualified with respect to general provisions that were allocated by the Group.
-The provisions were taken in accordance with the conservatism principle applied by the Group in considering the circumstances that may arise from any changes in the economy or market conditions.
-These general provisions amounted to TL 450,000 thousand, TL 335,000 thousand and TL 415,000 thousand recorded on the consolidated statements of financial position as of 31 December 2012, 2013 and 2014, respectively, resulting in TL 115,000 thousand being included in the 2013 income statement as income from the partial reversal of such provisions and TL 80,000 thousand being charged to the income statement as an expense in 2014 (there were no such provisions or reversals in 2012); the remaining amounts (all incurred before 2010) were charged as an expense during the applicable periods.
-As of 31 March 2015, the general provisions reached TL 450,000 thousand after a TL 35,000 thousand increase during the first quarter of 2015.
-Although these provisions did not impact the Group's level of tax or capitalisation ratios, if the Group had not established these provisions, then its net income might have been higher in such years (or, in 2013, lower).
-Deloitte has qualified its audit reports in respect of each such fiscal period because general provisions are not permitted under IFRS.
-See Deloitte's reports on the IFRS Financial Statements incorporated by reference into this Base Prospectus.
+The IFRS Financial Statements incorporated by reference herein have been audited by Deloitte in accordance with the International Standards on Auditing.
+The Group's audit reports as of and for the years ended 31 December 2014, 2015 and 2016 were qualified with respect to general provisions that were allocated by the Group.
+The provisions were taken in accordance with the conservatism principle applied by the Group in considering the circumstances that might arise from any changes in the economy or market conditions.
+These general provisions recorded on the Group's statements of financial position amounted to TL 415,000 thousand, TL 342,000 thousand and TL 300,000 thousand as of 31 December 2014, 2015 and 2016, respectively.
+See "Risk Factors - Risks Relating to the Group's Business - Audit Qualification."
+Although these provisions, then its net income might have been lower in such years (or, in 2014, higher).
+Deloitte has qualified its audit reports in respect of each such year because general provisions are not permitted under IFRS.
+See Deloitte's reports included within the IFRS Financial Statements incorporated by reference into this Base Prospectus.

-While the Group voluntarily prepares its IFRS Financial Statements, the Bank and its Turkish subsidiaries are required to maintain their books of account and prepare statutory financial statements in accordance with Turkish GAAP and to prepare regulatory financial statements in accordance with the requirements of the BRSA ("BRSA Financial Statements").
+While the Group voluntarily prepares its IFRS Financial Statements, the Bank and its Turkish subsidiaries are required to maintain their books of account and prepare statutory financial statements in accordance with the BRSA Accounting and Reporting Regulation ("BRSA Financial Statements").
 The Bank's BRSA Financial Statements are filed with the Borsa İstanbul A.Ş. ("Borsa İstanbul") and are used for determinations of the Bank's and the Group's compliance with Turkish regulatory requirements established by the BRSA, including for the calculation of capital adequacy ratios.
 The BRSA Financial Statements are audited or reviewed, as applicable, by Deloitte.
-The unconsolidated BRSA Financial Statements for the years ended 31 December 2012, 2013 and 2014 and three months ended 31 March 2014 and 2015 have been incorporated by reference into this Base Prospectus.
-See "Documents Incorporated by Reference".
+The unconsolidated BRSA Financial Statements as of and for the years ended 31 December 2014, 2015 and 2016 have been incorporated by reference into this Base Prospectus.
+See "Documents Incorporated by Reference."

 Except to the extent stated otherwise, the financial data for the Group included herein have been extracted from the Group's IFRS Financial Statements without material adjustment.
 Potential investors in the Covered Bonds should note that this Base Prospectus also includes certain financial information for the Bank only, which has been extracted from the Bank's unconsolidated BRSA Financial Statements without material adjustment.
 Such financial information is identified as being of "the Bank" in the description of the associated tables or information (rather than for the Group on a segmented basis).
-Such Bank-only financial information is (inter alia) presented in "Risk Factors" and "The Group and its Business".
+Such Bank-only financial information is (inter alia) presented in "Risk Factors" and "The Group and its Business."